Inertia Groups and Smooth Structures on Quaternionic Projective Spaces: Smooth Free actions of on Homotopy Spheres

 \section{Smooth Free actions of $\Sp^3$ on Homotopy Spheres}

 The topic of the existence and classification of free actions of $\Sp^1$ and $\Sp^3$ on exotic spheres is of considerable interest.
-It is well known that these are the only compact connected Lie groups which have free differentiable actions on homotopy spheres \cite{Bor53}.
-In fact one may prove that $\Z_p\times \Z_p$ does not act freely on a sphere, so that any Lie group acting freely on a sphere must have rank $1$.
+It is well known that these are the only compact connected Lie groups which have free differentiable actions on homotopy spheres \cite{Ku69, KK70}.
+In fact one may prove that $\Z_p\times \Z_p$ (see \cite{MTW76} for results about finite groups acting freely on spheres) does not act freely on a sphere, so that any Lie group acting freely on a sphere must have rank $1$.

-For spheres acting on spheres, it follows from Gleason's lemma \cite{Gle50} that such an action is always a principal fibration.
-These actions are homotopy equivalent to the classical Hopf fibrations \cite{Ste51} ($S^{2n+1} \to \C P^n$ for $\Sp^1$-actions and $S^{4n+3}\to \Hy P^n$ for $\Sp^3$-actions).
+For spheres acting on spheres, it follows from Gleason's lemma \cite{Gle50} that such an action is always a principal fibration which is homotopically equivalent to the classical Hopf fibration, i.e., it can be obtained from a pullback of the classical Hopf fibration by a homotopy equivalence (see \cite[Proposition 1]{Hsi66}).
 However as smooth actions, there might be many inequivalent ones.
 Among many results in this regard, Hsiang \cite{Hsi66} has shown that in fact, there are always infinitely many differentiably inequivalent free actions of $\Sp^3$ (respectively, of $\Sp^1$) on $\Sigma^{4n+3}$ (respectively on $\Sigma^{2n+1}$) for $n\geq 2$ (respectively, for $n\geq 4$).
-Our interest lies in the case of $\Sp^3$-actions.
+Our interest lies in the case of $\Sp^3$-actions. \begin{definition}\rm \cite[Definition 2.2]{Bur72} Denote a differentiable action $T:G\times M\to M$ of a (Lie) group $G$ on a differentiable manifold $M$ by $(G, T, M)$.
+Two differentiable actions $(G, T_i, M_i)$, $i = 1, 2$, are called differentiably equivalent iff there exists an orientation preserving (Lie) group homomorphism $\alpha : G\to G$, and a diffeomorphism $h : M_1\to M_2$ such that $T_2 (\alpha(g), h (x))= h(T_1 (g, x))$. \end{definition} Recall that given a differnetiable manifold $M^k$, sullivan \cite{Sul67} defines a homotopy smoothing of $M^k$ to be a homotopy equivalence of pairs, $f:(L^k,\partial L^k)\to (M^k,\partial M^k)$, where $L^k$ is a smooth manifold.
+Two homotopy smoothings $(L_{0}^k,f_0)$ and $(L_{1}^k,f_1)$ are called equivalent if there is a diffeomorphism $h:L_{0}^k\to L_{1}^k$ such that $f_2\circ h$ is homotopic to $f_1$.
+The set of equivalence classes of homotopy smoothings of $M^k$ is denoted by $\mathcal{S}^{\mathit Diff}(M^k)$. \begin{lemma} \cite[Proposition 2.6]{Bur72} There is a natural 1-1 correspondence between the equivalence classes of differentiable free $\mathbb{S}^3$-actions on homotopy $4n+3$-spheres and elements of $\mathcal{S}^{\mathit Diff}(\Hy P^n)$. \end{lemma} Recall that the correspondence given by Lemma \ref{action} is defined as follows.
+If $\Sp^3$ acts on $\Sigma^{4n+3}$, then, the principal $\Sp^3$-fibration $\Sigma^{4n+3}\to \Sigma^{4n+3}/\Sp^3$ is completely classified by its characteristic map, namely a homotopy class $f:\Sigma^{4n+3}/\Sp^3\to \Hy P^{\infty}$.
+Since $\Sigma^{4n+3}/\Sp^3$ has real dimension $4n$, the map $f$ is factored through a map $g:\Sigma^{4n+3}/\Sp^3\to \Hy P^{n}$, which is a homotopy equivalence (see \cite[Proposition 1]{Hsi66}).
+On the other hand if $P^{4n}$ is smooth and homotopy equivalent to $\Hy P^n$, then there is a pullback